 While a classified board of directors with all vacancies filled by our board of directors may have the beneficial effects discussed immediately above, it may also discourage some takeover bids, including some that a majority of our stockholders believe might be in their best interests to accept or where the reason for the desired change is inadequate performance of the directors or management.
 A classified board of directors, if adopted, would be applicable to every election of directors, rather than only an election occurring after a change in control of the Company.
 Because of the additional time required to change control of our board of directors, a classified board may also make it more difficult for a potential acquirer to obtain control of the Company without first obtaining the approval of the incumbent board.
-Currently, a change in control of our board of directors, it will take at least two annual meetings for a potential acquirer to effect a change in control of our board of directors, even if the potential acquirer to acquire to acquire acquire to acquire to accurite take at least two annual meetings for a potential acquirer to effect a change in control of directors, even if the potential acquirer to acquire takeover bids, perhaps including some takeover bids that would otherwise allow stockholders the opportunity to realize a premium over the market price of their stock.
-A classified board of directors or change of control or removal or replacement of existing directors, which may further discourage attempted takeovers or changes of control.
+Currently, a change in control of our board of directors can be made by stockholders holding a plurality of the votes cast at a single annual meeting.
+If we establish a classified board of directors, it will take at least two annual meetings for a potential acquirer to effect a change in control of our board of directors, even if the potential acquirer were to acquire a majority of our outstanding common stock.
+A classified board of directors may discourage some takeover bids, perhaps including some takeover bids that would otherwise allow stockholders the opportunity to realize a premium over the market price of their stock.
+A classified board may also increase the cost of attempting a takeover or change of control or removal or replacement of existing directors, which may further discourage attempted takeovers or changes of control.